 "We do not have these issues because we are Native," says Shibastik.
 "We have these issues as a direct result of our historical trauma."
 Shibastik feels it is extremely important that all Canadians make this connection.
 We must never forget that for 150 years our children were stolen and mentally, emotionally, spiritually, and physically abused in concentration camps they called residential schools.

 It is a dark part of our history that still haunts us.
 Its lingering effects are most evident in the large and disproportionate numbers of our youth in foster care, inmates incarcerated in correctional facilities, and our missing and murdered.
-Our resilience is our strength, proving it's never too late to revive who they tried to kill in us!
+Our resilience is our strength, proving it's never too late to revive who they tried to kill in us.
 It is time to end the cycle of pain that began in residential schools.

 * Native Class

-The Native Class workshop reminds us about our history as Native people, and who we have the power to be today.
-RESPECT is key and LOVE is the answer!
-These are just two of the Seven Teachings that Shibastik will share and discuss.
-As well as advocating for the protection of the land and waterways, Shibastik reminds us of the importance of making our spirit plate offerings, while also encouraging we feed our own spirits by learning our history and practicing our traditions.
+As well as advocating for the protection of the land and waterways, Shibastik reminds us of the importance of making our spirit plate offerings, while also encouraging we feed our own spirits by learning our history and practicing our culture.
+Our traditional practices as hunters were all about sustainability and understanding that our actions today will affect all of the generations to come.

 Music is medicine.
 It can be used to heal.
 It can also be used to poison.
 There are many negative influences in mainstream media, including materialism, alcohol and drug abuse, promiscuity, and violence, among others.
 This workshop teaches the importance of becoming media literate in order to make educated and positive decisions.